aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/presentation-slide/slide-layout/_index.md

 $presentation = new Java("com.aspose.slides.Presentation", "presentation.ppt");
 try {
     IMasterSlideHeaderFooterManager headerFooterManager = $presentation->getMasters()->get_Item(0)->getHeaderFooterManager();
-    headerFooterManager->setFooterAndChildFootersVisibility(true); // Method setFooterAndChildFootersVisibility is used for making a master slide and all child footer placeholders visible. headerFooterManager->setSlideNumberAndChildSlideNumbersVisibility(true); // Method setSlideNumberAndChildSlideNumbersVisibility is used for making a master slide and all child page number placeholders visible. headerFooterManager->setDateTimeAndChildDateTimesVisibility(true); // Method setDateTimeAndChildDateTimesVisibility is used for making a master slide and all child date-time placeholders visible.
+    $headerFooterManager->setFooterAndChildFootersVisibility(true); // Method setFooterAndChildFootersVisibility is used for making a master slide and all child footer placeholders visible.
+    $headerFooterManager->setSlideNumberAndChildSlideNumbersVisibility(true); // Method setSlideNumberAndChildSlideNumbersVisibility is used for making a master slide and all child page number placeholders visible.
+    $headerFooterManager->setDateTimeAndChildDateTimesVisibility(true); // Method setDateTimeAndChildDateTimesVisibility is used for making a master slide and all child date-time placeholders visible.

-    headerFooterManager->setFooterAndChildFootersText("Footer text"); // Method setFooterAndChildFootersText is used for setting text to master slide and all child footer placeholders. headerFooterManager->setDateTimeAndChildDateTimesText("Date and time text"); // Method setDateTimeAndChildDateTimesText is used for setting text to master slide and all child date-time placeholders.
+    $headerFooterManager->setFooterAndChildFootersText("Footer text"); // Method setFooterAndChildFootersText is used for setting text to master slide and all child footer placeholders.
+    $headerFooterManager->setDateTimeAndChildDateTimesText("Date and time text"); // Method setDateTimeAndChildDateTimesText is used for setting text to master slide and all child date-time placeholders.
 } finally {
     $presentation->dispose();
 }